25 Best Thrillers on Netflix Canada You Need to Watch Right Now

 These true crime movies will chill you to the bone.

 Ridley Scott’s thriller tracks the story of John Paul Getty III: the 16-year-old grandson of oil tycoon J. Paul Getty who in 1973 was kidnapped by a Mafia offshoot in Rome.
 When his mother (Michelle Williams) approaches his rich-beyond-belief grandfather (Christopher Plummer, who famously shot all of his scenes in eight days after replacing Kevin Spacey), the older Getty refuses to pay the $17 million ransom.
 Part true crime thriller, part morality tale, the absorbing All the Money in the World is above all a testament to the late Mr. Plummer’s acting prowess.

 When his U.S. containership is hijacked in the Indian Ocean by a group of Somali pirates, Captain Richard Phillips (Tom Hanks) must figure out a way to protect his vessel, his crew and himself from certain ruin.
 Expertly acted and excruciatingly intense, Captain Phillips is a powerful depiction of survival—at any cost.

 In the mood for something nostalgic?
-Check out the best classic movies on Netflix Canada.
+Check out these classic movies on Netflix Canada.